microsoft/react-native-devblog/blogposts/2023-02-10-adding-snapshot-testing-to-rnw-apps.md

 ```
 If the community module does not have a mock.js file, you'll have to mock the undefined function yourself.
 There are a couple ways to sleuth out how to correctly mock:
 	1. Check the community module source.
 If they have an example app with Jest testing, what do they do in their `jest-setup.js` file?
-	2. You can also check postings from the community on how they mocked particular methods for a given module.
+	2. You can also check forum posts from the community on how they mocked particular methods for a given module.
 	3. React Native Gallery has a wide set of community modules it has tests for.
 Check out our [`jest-setup.js`](https://github.com/microsoft/react-native-gallery/blob/main/jest-setup.js) to see how we mocked needed modules.

 Here is React Native Gallery's Jest customization within [`package.json`](https://github.com/microsoft/react-native-gallery/blob/main/package.json):